Quarry Lane Open Scrimmage 1

 - If you want to win the framework, please spend time completing frameworks.
 Don't just extend your card and text repeatedly to me.
 Give me warrants and impacts on why your framing is better or more important than your opponents' framework.

-- I am not a huge case debater, but I understand the most popular case on the topic.
+- I am not a huge case debater, but I probably understand the most popular case on the topic.
 I think it's really hard for neg to know more about the case than aff does.
 If neg has an amazing case neg, I will reward the team.

 - Go in-depth into the argument.
 Card comparisons are always effective.
 Weighing should not be later than 1AR.